 Facts About Carrying a Concealed Weapon in California

 However, individuals should only face this charge if they knew they had a firearm.
-Additionally, individuals have to take steps to hide the firearm in a “substantial way.”
+Additionally, individuals have to take steps to hide the weapon in a “substantial way.”
 For example, let’s say that a driver has a handgun in their car.

 The driver is stopped by the police.
 They know they are not allowed to carry a handgun in public.
-They place the handgun in the glove box and cover it with a few car manuals in an attempt to hide it.
-This could be considered “substantially” concealing a firearm in a vehicle.
+They place the gun in the glove box and cover it with a few car manuals in an attempt to hide it.
+This action could be considered “substantially” concealing a firearm in a vehicle.
 It could lead to PC 25400 charges.

 Results of a Conviction for Carrying a Concealed Firearm

 There are many reasons for people to lose their gun rights in California.
 Many individuals convicted of a felony are not allowed to own or buy a firearm.
-They are also not allowed to transport a firearm in their vehicle.
+They are also not allowed to transport a gun in their vehicle.

-Had to Carry the Firearm
+You Had to Carry the Firearm

 You Didn’t Know You Had a Firearm in Your Vehicle